• Contact Us

 August 27, 2016

 Bad advice appears well-justified and initially quite useful in solving a good number of questions.
 Unfortunately, shortcuts are easy to circumvent.
 What's worse, they can be used as traps—especially if you tend to use them blindly (as people often do).
-Let’s take a look at a commonly held belief about Flaw in the Reasoning questions: If you come across a Flaw question where the stimulus contains conditional reasoning, the flaw has something to do with the conditional nature in the argument.
-Just look for an answer choice containing such keywords as "sufficient" and "necessary," and you are … [Read more...]
+Let’s take a look at a common belief about Flaw in the Reasoning questions: If you come across a Flaw question where the stimulus contains conditional reasoning, the flaw has something to do with … [Read more...]

 Posted by PowerScore Test Prep / Conditional Reasoning, LSAT Prep / Conditional Reasoning, LSAT Prep Leave a Comment